-- learning and understanding about physical and emotional development at appropriate stages. - learning about changes in the adolescent body, reproduction, human sexuality and relationships, personal health and emotions. - learning about where to go for help or advice in school and how to access a range of local and national support agencies
+- learning and understanding about physical and emotional development at appropriate stages. - learning about changes in the adolescent body, reproduction, human sexuality and relationships, personal health and emotions. - know how to stay safe and what the law allows and does not allow in relationships including online. - learning about where to go for help or advice in school and how to access a range of local and national support agencies